MastafaF/multilingual_similarity_compare/README.md

 1. First, get the data from the section "Get data".
 2. Second, install the necessary tools such as tokenizers and BPE encoder.
 3. Third, preprocess the data (this step is not necessary for all models but interesting for the seek of experimenting).
 4. Then, get sentence embeddings with the method of your choice.
 In this section, we have not optimized the code so it can be very slow for XLM models.
 It is quite fast with sentence-transformers though.
-It could be useful to improve this part to get sentence embeddings faster ==> We could use larger batches (currently, only using batch of 1).
+It could be useful to improve this part to get sentence embeddings faster ==> We could use larger batches (batch version is available but needs to be optimized).
 Feel free to raise an issue with suggestions.
 5. Finally, compute similarity search for each pair of languages.

 # Results